Delve inside some the UK's most popular destinations, and discover something new.

 Perhaps most peculiar of all is its flock of ravens.
 Superstition states that if all the ravens leave the Tower Of London, the entire kingdom will immediately fall.
 So embedded in history is the fable that each raven has their wings clipped to make sure the United Kingdom withstands.

 Teenage wizard Harry Potter dominates the Warner Bros Studio Tour, a celebration of JK Rowling’s tale of magic and mischief that has delighted readers and film viewers across the globe since he first graced pages back in 1997.
-Take that in for a second… that means that those born the same year are now 22.
-Now that feels like magic.
+(Meaning anyone who was eight years old when the book first came out are now in their mid-thirties…)

 The experience came to life in Leavesden as the final filmed wrapped up in 2010, and Warner Bros were left with thousands of props.
 Rather than throw them away – the everyday fate for most film memorabilia – they collated them into a one-of-a-kind celebration of all things Potter, opening their doors in 2012.